 5 minutes 15 seconds| When the second theme and its counter melody return at the end as paired pianos, they climb into oblivion together and abandon the listener there.

 A well known, copyright-free Apple loop is heard near the end of Suicide Forest, and plays under a mournful French horn.
 This melodic fragment provided the backbone for the counter melody of the second theme, although it could not be made to work with the theme note for note.
-Factually, it was because I liked the loop so much that I wrote the French horn solo in order to present it.
+Factually, it was because I liked the loop so much that I wrote the French horn solo in order to preserve it.

-Aokigahara Forest is a place of interest of mine, and I include a strange, purely fictional anecdote about it in the novel I am presently writing, in which one man relates the ironic tale of a pilgrim to another man.
+Aokigahara Forest is a place of interest of mine, and I include a purely fictional anecdote about it in the novel I am writing, in which one man relates the ironic tale of a pilgrim to another man.